Bellwether-A/cautious-potato/README.md

 # smeny.cz shift watcher → WhatsApp

-Checks your smeny.cz account every 10 minutes for newly-available shifts (the ones you can pick up, shown with an unlocked-padlock indicator / a green calendar date in the app) and WhatsApps you when one shows up.
+Checks your smeny.cz account every 10 minutes for newly-available shifts (the ones you can pickup, shown with an unlocked-padlock indicator / a green calendar date in the app) and WhatsApps you when one shows up.
 Runs for free on GitHub Actions, so your own computer doesn't need to be on.